 To achieve this, induction cooktops have a series of electronic devices to increase the current and frequency so that a high-frequency AC passes through the induction coil to produce a rapidly alternating magnetic field.
 (The devices and wiring are designed to ensure home and appliance safety).

-This particular type of heating needs an iron-containing material to produce the heat.
-1 Iron conducts electricity but it is a relatively poor conductor.
+For this type of heating, cookware containing iron will produce heat.1 Iron conducts electricity but does so relatively poorly.
 In other words, it has enough resistance that the current converts to heat.

 Most of the heat used to cook food on an induction cooktop comes from this electrical resistance, and the rest comes from heat generated by changes in the magnetic structure of the cookwareHowStuffWorks.com 1